 Mammograms involve radiation exposure.
 In most cases, the benefits of breast cancer screenings offset the risks posed by exposure to very low doses of radiation.

 Results can be hard to interpret.
-The dense breast tissue common in younger women can hide signs of cancer.
+The dense breast tissue common in younger patients can hide signs of cancer.
 It’s often easier to detect changes in breast tissue and interpret mammograms as women age.

 Additional testing may be required.
 If your radiologist finds something abnormal on your mammogram, you may need another test.
 This could involve an ultrasound or a breast biopsy, where a sample of breast tissue is removed for testing in a lab.
 A small percentage of mammograms require more testing, but most abnormal findings don’t turn out to be cancer.